Ken Harrelson: Batting glove usage

-Harrelson has been credited with being the first player to wear a batting glove in an actual game (as opposed to usage during batting practice).
-However, Peter Morris' book A Game of Inches says the batting glove may have been used as early as 1901 by Hughie Jennings, and was definitely used by Lefty O'Doul and Johnny Frederick of the Brooklyn Dodgers in 1932, and later by Bobby Thomson in the 1950s.
-Morris does credit Harrelson with reintroducing and popularizing the batting glove in the 1960s.
-Roger Maris also used what was thought to be a batting glove, most likely a golf glove, in the 1961 season.
+Harrelson is often credited with being the first Major League player to wear a batting glove when he did so in the 1960s, using a golf glove to protect a hand that had been blistered by playing 27 holes of golf.

+However, in A Game of Inches, baseball historian Peter Morris writes that a batting glove may have been used as early as 1901 by Hughie Jennings, and were definitely used by Lefty O'Doul and Johnny Frederick of the Brooklyn Dodgers in 1932.
+In 1949, outfielder Marv Rickert brought the concept of wearing a golf glove while batting to the Boston Braves, and the practice spread to other major leaguers.
+In the 1940s and 1950s, many players wore batting gloves in Major League games, including Birdie Tebbetts, Roy Campanella, Bobby Ávila, and Johnny Temple.

+Morris does, however, credit Harrelson and Rusty Staub with helping to popularize batting gloves, which were ubiquitous by the late 1970s.

 Broadcasting career

-After his time on the links brought minimal compensation over the next few years, Harrelson turned to a broadcasting career beginning in 1975 with the Boston Red Sox on WSBK-TV partnering with Dick Stockton.
+Harrelson began a broadcasting career in 1975 with the Boston Red Sox on WSBK-TV, partnering with Dick Stockton.
 He became highly popular, especially after being teamed with veteran play-by-play man Ned Martin in 1979.
 Harrelson left after the 1981 season, moving to a broadcasting role with the Chicago White Sox; Harrelson noted that he and Red Sox co-owner Haywood Sullivan "didn't get along".
 Harrelson served as a White Sox announcer from 1982 to 1985.